colmap/colmap/doc/faq.rst

 ``geom_consistency`` option increases the required GPU memory.

-If you run out of CPU memory during stereo fusion, you can reduce the ``--DenseMapperOptions.fusion_cache_size``.
+If you run out of CPU memory during stereo fusion, you can reduce the ``--DenseFusion.cache_size``.
 Note that a too low value might lead to very slow fusion and heavy load on the hard disk.

 For large-scale reconstructions of several thousands of images, you should consider splitting your sparse reconstruction into more manageable clusters of